RDFLib/timefuncs/README.md

 The functions are made available as functions in [RDFlib](https://pypi.org/project/rdflib/)'s SPARQL implementation where they can be called by IRI, e.g. `isBefore(a, b)` is called `tfun:isBefore(?a, ?b)`.
 All functions are posed as questions, "is before", and return an RDF literal `true` or `false`.

+This repository also contains a formal declaration of the functions that this package implements as a [SKOS](https://www.w3.org/TR/skos-reference/) vocabulary.
+See the [Vocabulary](#vocabulary) section below.

 ## Installation
 Normal installation e.g. from PyPI: `pip install timefuncs`.